-- The Energy Bills Support Scheme will see a £400 discount automatically applied to your bills over a six-month period.
-This is in addition to the Energy Price Guarantee.
+- The Energy Bills Support Scheme saw a £400 discount automatically applied to your bills over until March 2023.
+This was in addition to the Energy Price Guarantee.

 - Equivalent support will be given to those not on typical energy sources, such as those in park homes or who use heating oil.

 Money Saving Expert (MSE) has put together an excellent hub on utility costs that is filled with information and tools you can use to make sure you're not paying any more than you need to.
 If you're struggling with the costs of your utility bills, you can check out MSE's hub here to find some ways to cut down on costs.

 Our local water provider is Yorkshire Water.
 If you're struggling with your water bill, they have a very useful hub available here to help you with your bills.

 The British Gas Energy Trust can pay a grant to pay off energy bills up to £1,500, for those who have sought professional money advice in the past.

 Service providers may offer cheaper tariffs for people in receipt of certain benefits.
 If you are concerned about your mobile contract it could be helpful to call your provider.